open-sauced/docs/blog/2024-04-04-meet-the-new-ai-engineers-devin-devika-and-opendevin.md

 ![Terminator gif](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/1jl6ryuiuyk02aldm0eb.gif)

 ## Discover AI Engineers
-I first heard about Devin on X from the Cognition Labs announcement:
+I first heard about Devin on X from the Cognition Labs announcement.

-{% twitter 1767548763134964000 %}

 But browsing the OpenSauced API endpoints for repositories with the most new stars in the last 24 hours [https://api.opensauced.pizza/v2/histogram/top/stars/new](https://oss.fyi/new-stars) and for the top forks [https://api.opensauced.pizza/v2/histogram/top/forks](https://oss.fyi/top-forks) led me to a couple of open source AI software engineer projects with potential.

 Both of these projects have consistent momentum from about the same time, Devika (March 21) and OpenDevin (March 12), which corresponds to Cognition Labs announcement.
 You can look at my [Open Source AI Engineers Workspace](https://oss.fyi/RxIqVkc?ref=news.opensauced.pizza) below to see how quickly these open source projects have grown and found contributors.
 It's kind of mind blowing how quickly they've progressed.